ajitgoel/Notes/InterviewQuestions/AWS/AWS-Notes.md

 It is possible to retrieve an instance’s IAM access key by accessing the `iam/security-credentials/role-name` metadata category.
 This returns a temporary set of credentials that the EC2 instance automatically uses for communicating with AWS services.

 <u>Q: What is an SQS dead-letter queue (DLQ), and what could you use it for?</u>
-==SQS is Amazon’s fully managed distributed queue service.
+==**SQS** is Amazon’s fully managed distributed queue service.
 Queues are useful for handling communication between different services or other components in distributed systems.
-A DLQ is a special queue for messages that could not be processed properly.
+A **DLQ** is a special queue for messages that could not be processed properly.
 These queues are specially used for debugging and troubleshooting applications.==

 <u>**Q:** What are the current types of load balancers present on AWS?
 How do you choose which one to use?</u>